Transloading Vs. Intermodal Shipping: What is the Difference?

 For a look at CP’s transloading facilities and locations, visit their site here.

-CN Rail has over 31 strategically located distribution centers.
+CN Rail also has over 31 strategically located distribution centers.
 Click here to see their interactive map for more details.

 What is transloading equipment?